Didactic Program in Dietetics

 Upon completion of the DPD Certificate, you will earn a DPD Verification Statement confirming your eligibility to enter an accredited dietetic internship.
 After completing a dietetic internship, you are required to pass the Commission on Dietetic Registration credentialing exam for RDNs.
 Most states also require certification or licensure in order to practice as an RDN.

 The DPD Certificate Program requires completion of 91 semester credit hours and can be pursued either full-time or part-time.
+The DPD Certificate is an on-campus program with some courses that have online options.
 Applicable courses from previous undergraduate and graduate degrees can be transferred into the program to reduce the number of credit hours required.

 Students enrolled in the MS in Nutrition Program at UC will have completed many of the DPD Certificate courses upon graduation from the MS in Nutrition; these courses will all be applied toward the DPD Certificate requirements.